-What Is a Conservatorship
+What Is a Conservatorship?

 A conservatorship is a form of legal guardianship of an adult.
-Under this structure you, the conservator, has legal authority over certain aspects of the ward’s life.
+Under this structure you, the conservator, has legal authority over certain aspects of the conservatee’s life.
 This can range from a limited conservatorship, which addresses only specific matters such as health or finances, to a full conservatorship, in which you essentially have the same rights and responsibilities that a parent does over a child.

 Conservatorships by Duration

 - Short-Term – Typically lasting no more than 90 days, this is a conservatorship that addresses a specific and immediate need.
 This is most common when someone is unexpectedly incapacitated.
 If the jurisdiction allows conservatorships without a formal hearing, it will limit that authority to short-term conservatorships.

 - Temporary – This is a conservatorship lasting for either a limited amount of time or under limited conditions.
 For example, if someone enters a medical coma, a judge might grant a temporary conservatorship until such a time as the individual wakes up.

 - Permanent – Barring a change in circumstances, this conservatorship will last for the rest of the individual’s life.
 The individual may file to have it rescinded but will need to present their case and receive a court order in order to succeed.

 Conservatorship is granted when the individual in question no longer has the capacity to make decisions on their own behalf.
 In virtually all cases, this is a judgment based on mental incapacity.
 Physical incapacity will rarely, if ever, create a basis for legal guardianship.

 Mental incapacity takes a few different forms, with some of the most common being:

 - Coma or total incapacity: The individual is physically incapable of responding, making a decision or communicating a decision.